leedavi/DNNpackager/README.md

 # DNNpackager

-This console application is designed to allow the source of a module to be edited when not part of the webite structure.
+This console application is designed to allow the source of a module to be edited when not included in the webite structure.
-It will copy the installation files to the website, as if the module has been installed.
+It will copy the installation files to the website, like when the module has been installed.

 It will also package a DNN module into an Install zip file.